10 tips for conducting market research with children & young people

 You should also consider how long your research session will be - remember children have much shorter attention spans than adults and will lose interest much more quickly.

-Make sure the session doesn’t drag on too long and let them have regular breaks so they can stay focused - it might take a bit longer on the day itself, but the results will speak for themselves in the long run!
+We’d recommend making sure the session doesn’t drag on too long and letting them have regular breaks so they can stay focused.
+Sure, it might take a bit longer on the day itself but trust us - the results will speak for themselves in the long run!

 5. Create the right environment

-In order to get the most out of the research, it’s important that the children feel relaxed and at ease - which is why it’s so important to create the right environment.
-Choose a safe and appropriate location and try and make the session as informal as possible.
+In order to get the most out of your market research with children, it’s important that the children feel relaxed and at ease - which is why it’s so important to create the right environment.
+Choose a safe and appropriate location and try to make the session as informal as possible.

 And remember, a family friendly environment isn’t just for the children - it will also appeal to the parents and get them fully on board with the research, too.